5 Ways to Make Friends as an Adult

 The second issue is that everyone’s at a different stage in their lives and has different priorities.
 Some people might be focused on developing their careers, while others still aren’t sure what they want to do with their lives.
 Similarly, some might be in a committed relationship or expecting a baby, while others might prefer casual relationships.

 However, the good news is that making friends as adults isn’t impossible, and there are things you can do to make it happen.
-Additionally, you can expect people you encounter to already have some level of maturity and life experience, which should translate into healthier friendships than the ones you had when you were younger.
+Additionally, you can expect people you encounter to have already some level of maturity and life experience, which should translate into healthier friendships than the ones you had when you were younger.

 How to define a true friend in your life?